RC Toy Helicopters

 Without doubt, the most popular type of toy helicopter on the market right now are the 3 channel Coaxial Type (also called 3.5 channel by nonsensical marketing terms).
 The .5 is not a control channel at all, but rather a simple additional function provided by the true 3 channels of control.

-The Syma S107 and its variations like the tiny S100 & larger S39 are pretty much the top selling ones due to the almost give away prices ranging from $25 to $55 USD at most retailers, and they are also one of the best quality toy helicopters currently on the market.
+The Syma S107 is pretty much the top selling one due to the almost give away prices ranging from $25 to $55 USD at most retailers, and they are also one of the best quality toy helicopters currently on the market.

 Unlike most toy helicopters, you can also get replacement parts for them; so they could be considered true hobby grade in that respect.